beyarkay/masters-thesis/src/04_methodology.md

 \end{algorithm}

 In order to classify a given observation as belonging to one of 51 classes, a one-vs-rest approach will be used.
 Fifty-one different CuSUM classifiers will be trained, where the $i$\textsuperscript{th} CuSUM classifier predicts whether or not a given observation belongs to class $i$.
-Seven different values for the threshold parameter shall be used: $\{5, 10, 20, 40, 60, 80, 100\}$
+Seven different values for the threshold parameter shall be used: $\{5, 10, 20, 40, 60, 80, 100\}$.
+Preliminary testing showed this range of values to likely contain the optimal threshold parameter.

 ## Feed-Forward Neural Networks \label{model-specifics-ffnn}